 Instead of Shot, Sumio might be a Kamui analogue.
 Though Toriko’s only goal is to rescue Kodai Sumio from among the other Sumio clones, in “An American in Paris,” she also identifies him as Kamui.
 Fittingly, she also considers Sumio-Kamui her savior.
 Given that Sundance Shot is a clone of Sumio, this seems like a reasonable conclusion.
 Sumio is, apparently, a Sundance tribe member and a victim of childhood trauma after growing up in the ELBOW cloning facility on Eleki Island (in addition to the Mikumo incident).

 Like Kamui is a “savior” capable of liberating the people from the oligarchs, Sumio emerges as the “savior” of Lospass Island, freeing Sundance Shot and its other people from the ennui and repetition of the pseudo-paradise “truth” that hides the “facts” of ELBOW and genocide.
 In “An American in Paris,” Sumio identifies himself as “Flower, Sun, and Rain” for this reason: the answer to Sumio is inside Kamui.
 This is not the first time: recall that, in “Parade,” he is part of the same group that quotes Fujiwara.
 Similarly, Sumio pursues the ideal of Shimohira Ayame in the same way the youth culture pursues the ideal of Fujiwara or the savior Kamui.
 He is also metaphorically like the Shelter Kids given that he becomes a criminal as a result of childhood violence he suffered due to the old men.
 In this reading, Sumio continues to be the fourth Kamui.
-As a Maspro child, he is even more wholly the fourth Kamui, the metaphor likening how Yukimura harmed him to what happened in the Triangle Towers more overt.
+As a Maspro child, he now more wholly embodies the fourth Kamui.
+How Yukimura harmed Mikumo is more overtly likened to what happened in the Triangle Towers.